- PhD (Newcastle)

 I have a specific interest in the European Convention on Human Rights and my study of the European Court of Human Rights was published in 2013 by Routledge.
 In this respect, I currently maintain the ECHR Sexual Orientation Blog which provides up to date information on issues relating to sexual orientation in Council of Europe states.

-My most recent project has involved researching and writing a new monograph, with Robert Vanderbeck at the University of Leeds, called Law, Religion and Homosexuality which will be published by Routledge in May 2014.
+As well as this, I finished researching and writing a new monograph, with Robert Vanderbeck at the University of Leeds, called Law, Religion and Homosexuality that was published by Routledge in May 2014.

 The monograph is the first book-length study of how religion has shaped, and continues to shape, legislation that regulates the lives of gay men and lesbians in the United Kingdom.
 Through a systematic examination of how religious discourse influences the making of law – in the form of official interventions made by faith communities and organizations, as well as by expressions of faith by individual legislators – we argue that religion continues to be central to both enabling and restricting the development of sexual orientation equality.
 Whilst some claim that faith has been marginalized in the legislative processes of contemporary western societies, the book shows the significant impact of religion in a number of substantive legal areas relating to sexual orientation including: same-sex sexual relations, family life, civil partnership and same-sex marriage, equality in employment and the provision of goods and services, hate speech regulation, and education.
 Law, Religion and Homosexuality demonstrates the dynamic interplay between law and religion in respect of homosexuality and we hope it will be of interest to a wide audience of academics, policy makers and stakeholders.